josuah/sni-shunt/doc/index.md

 the Server Name value (no TLS library needed for that).

-If found, it sets the `SERVER_NAME` to the string encountered, as well as others according to patterns sent via command line flags.
+If found, it sets the `SERVER_NAME` to the string encountered, as well as others variables according to patterns sent via the `-e` command line flag.